neurobiol/unlearn/docs/content/methods_summary.md

 # Methods summary

-This repository does not include figures.
-It explains how to read the poster plots at the level needed for a poster companion.
+This section explains how to read the poster plots.

 ## Wearable embedding and clustering